moffer1234/Portfolio-Website/README.md

 - I also wanted to experiment with Github Pages!

 # Licence
-- This is under...
+- This is under CC-BY-NC-4.0
-- SPDX-License-Identifier: CC-BY-NC-4.0

 # Where to find:
 - Visit https://moffer1234.github.io/Portfolio-Website/